Caring.com

-If you’re caring for a loved one who’s enrolled in your state Medicaid program, they may be eligible to receive funding to pay you for your services.
+If you’re caring for a senior who’s enrolled in your state Medicaid program, they may be eligible to receive funding to pay you for your services.
 While each state has different eligibility requirements and waivers, most states provide programs for older adults that allow them to access self-directed care.
 In some cases, that means the participant can choose to employ a family member or another loved one to provide personal care services, and Medicaid will pay for the services they provide.
+There are four self-directed care options available for states to offer their Medicaid members.

 Community First Choice

-The Community First Choice (CFC) program is designed for those who would otherwise need to be placed in an institutional setting to obtain care.
-States that offer CFC programs receive federal funding to pay care providers for their services, and they are required to allow Medicaid members to direct care and choose their own care attendant.
+The Community First Choice (CFC) program makes it easier for states to provide Medicaid services to members in their homes or out in the community, specifically for those who would otherwise need to be placed into an institutional setting to obtain care.
+States that offer CFC programs receive federal funding that goes toward paying care providers for their services, and they are required to allow Medicaid members to direct care and choose their own care attendant.

 Mandatory services provided through CFC can include: